 It can be hard to determine what is and isn’t referred to as caravan equipment these days.
 So with so much kit to consider, how can you be sure that you have each individual item insured correctly when taking out an insurance policy?

-The trick to knowing that all your equipment is fully covered is not to underestimate – you need to ensure your caravan’s insurance policy schedule lists a value for caravanning equipment that is enough to cover every item, otherwise your insurer may not pay out for certain items in the event of a major insurance claim.
+The trick to knowing that all your equipment is fully covered is not to underestimate – you need to make sure your caravan’s insurance policy schedule lists a value for caravanning equipment that is enough to cover every item, otherwise your insurer might not pay out for certain items in the event of a major insurance claim.

 Awnings, retrofit (not manufacturer fitted) security such as tracking devices, alarms, wheel clamps, hitchlocks, axle wheel lock inserts, plus items such as motor movers, steps, water carriers, bedding, cooking equipment, folding tables, deckchairs, TVs, and wheel chocks are all items that we as a caravan insurance provider would classify as caravan equipment.

 If in doubt, think of caravan equipment as…Items that you ONLY use when caravanning, even if you might not keep those items in the caravan when it’s not been used.
 But not including fixtures amd fittings that were supplied as standard by the caravan manufacturer as these will be covered under the caravan insured value.

 There are some grey areas.
 For instance, towing mirrors don’t actually attach to your caravan but are certainly considered caravanning equipment, but if you have a TV kept and used in your kitchen at home most of the time but then take it caravanning occasionally, it might be best leaving that covered under your home insurance policy.

 If you’re still not sure what counts as caravan equipment, check the A-Z list of caravanning equipment below

 Sums insured explained